-In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace.
+In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace.~Ephesians 1:7 NKJV

-Years ago, I had a conversation with someone about offensive words found in scripture.
-I am not talking about unwholesome language, but words like sin, death, crucifixion, hell and the blood.
+I once had a conversation with someone about offensive words found in Scripture.
+I am not talking about unwholesome language, but words like sin, death, crucifixion, Hell, and the blood of Jesus.

 Some congregations had postulated that cultured people are offended by the graphic nature of these words, and a more diluted and sanitized gospel began to emerge.